tbreuss/http-factory/README.md

 $ composer require slim/slim
 ~~~

-Install the HTTP-Factory package.
+Then install the HTTP-Factory package.

 ~~~
-$ composer require tebe/http-factory:@dev
+$ composer require tebe/http-factory
 ~~~

-You can now use HTTP-Factory in your project.
+You can now use HTTP-Factory in the codebase of your project.

 ## Usage